Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 - Remove the top of the air conditioning unit.

 - Change the air filter and clean the drain.

 As always the first thing we want to do when working on HVAC equipment is make sure that the power is off.
 Most air conditioners have a service disconnect mounted to the home within a few feet of the condenser (the condenser is the part of your air conditioning system that is located outside).

 When you open the lid on this disconnect there should be a handle that can be pulled out and in turn, disconnects the power supply to the air conditioner.
 Once you have removed the handle, make sure to shut the lid on the disconnect.
 Note that I said it disconnects power to the unit...not the disconnect.
 The incoming power here is still live and you do not want to spray this with the door open.

 If you want to be extra safe or do not have a disconnect, locate the breaker in your electrical panel that is dedicated to the A/C system and shut it down.

 NOTE: While performing this maintenance, it is important not to smash the fins that are wrapped around the condensing unit.
 These fins allow air to be pulled into the condenser.
 If smashed or clogged, the air cannot pass over the coils and compressor fluidly and will decrease efficiency and potentially cause the unit to overheat.
-If you do smash a few or a few were already smashed, they do sell combs for opening back up these fins.
+If you do smash a few or a few were already smashed, they do sell combs for opening these fins back up.
 If you do not have a comb, others items may suffice in opening them back up with a little extra time and care.

 Now spray away.
 That's right, spray your hose from the inside out in the unit.
-Remember, air is being pulled into the unit thus spraying from the outside in only forces the dirt deeper into the fins.
+Remember, the air is being pulled into the unit thus spraying from the outside-in only forces the dirt deeper into the fins.
 There is no need to worry about the water.
-These units are made to be outside so nothing your doing here is anything nature hasn't done already.
-Just be sure of a couple things...
+These units are made to be outside so nothing you're doing here is anything nature hasn't done already.
+Just be sure of a couple of things.